cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 # Introducing React

-- A JS library to building user interfaces.
+- A JavaScript library to building user interfaces.
 - HTML page is composed of recyclable, interactive components hat have a lifecycle during which the state of the components changes
 - Introduces the notion of VirtualDOM: React identifies the elements in the DOM that are affected by a change and only modifies the part of the DOM that is affected.
 The process has three steps:
   1. Identify nodes that have changed (**diff**)